• Save

 SYRUP PREPARATION

 • In a sauce pan, combine the orange juice, granulated sugar, and the spring water.
-Then, add the cinnamon stick.
-Place it over medium high heat and boil for approximately 10-15 minutes.
-Set aside to cool down.
-NOTE: The cold syrup will be poured over the hot cake right out of the oven.
+Add the cinnamon stick.

 2.12 oz orange juice, 10.58 oz granulated sugar, 15.52 oz Spring Water, 1 cinnamon stick